+\subsection{Solutions, periodic in time and in one spatial variable, with amplitude dependent on the other spatial variable.
+Semi-inverse approach}

-The general solution of ODE \eqref{new02}, represented in quadratures in the implicit form \eqref{eq06******}, is difficult to study and interpret due to the presence of two arbitrary functions in it $f(r)$ and $g(r)$, which are included in the integrands.
-Therefore, here we use a simple and convenient for analysis semi-inverse approach developed in \cite{polkud2}, based on introducing another arbitrary auxiliary function instead of the function $g(r)$ and directly specification of exact solutions in implicit form.
-Namely, we will consider the function $f(r)$ to be arbitrary, and the solution $r=r(x)$ of equation \eqref{new02}, taking into account the relation $h=rf$, will be specified using an arbitrary function $h=h(x)$ in implicit form
+{$1^\circ$. \textit{Simplest version of the semi-inverse approach.} Now we describe the simple and convenient for analysis semi-inverse approach developed in \cite{polkud2}, which is based on introducing another arbitrary auxiliary function instead of the function $g(r)$ and directly specifying exact solutions in implicit form.} Namely, we will consider the function $f(r)$ as arbitrary, and the solution $r=r(x)$ of equation \eqref{new02}, taking into account the relation $h=rf$, will be given in terms of an auxiliary function $h=h(x)$ in the implicit form

 The function $g=g(x)$ in this approach is found from equation \eqref{new02}, that leads to the formula

 The potential function $g=g(r)$ for a given specific function $h(x)$ is determined by eliminating $x$ from relation \eqref{eq91} using \eqref{eq90}.